Applications for brand valuation

-Interbrand’s brand valuation methodology seeks to provide a rich and insightful analysis of your brand, providing a clear picture of how your brand is contributing to business results today, together with a road map of activities to ensure that it is delivering even more tomorrow.
+Interbrand’s brand valuation methodology seeks to provide a rich and insightful analysis of your brand, providing a clear picture of how your brand is contributing to business growth today, together with a road map of activities to ensure that it is delivering even further growth tomorrow.

-The brand valuation model also provides a framework within which one-off business case modeling can be conducted to evaluate brand strategy options—such as positioning, architecture, and extension—and make the business case for brand change.
+The brand valuation model also provides a framework for conducting one-off business case models to evaluate brand strategy options—such as positioning, architecture, and extension—and make the business case for growing your brand in new directions.

-A versatile strategic tool: applications for brand valuation
+A versatile approach to growth: applications for brand valuation

-To be included in Best Global Brands a brand must be truly global, having successfully transcended geographic and cultural boundaries.
-It will have expanded across the established economic centers of the world and have entered the major markets of the future.
+To be included in Best Global Brands, a brand must be truly global, having successfully transcended geographic and cultural boundaries.
+It will have expanded across the established economic centers of the world and entered the major growth markets.
 In measurable terms, this requires that:

-These requirements—that a brand be global, visible, and relatively transparent with financial results-lead to the exclusion of some well-known brands that might otherwise be expected to appear in the ranking.
+These requirements—that a brand be global, visible, growing, and relatively transparent with financial results—explains the exclusion of some well-known brands that might otherwise be expected to appear in the ranking.

-Having pioneered brand valuation in 1988, we have a deep understanding of the impact of strong brands on the key stakeholder groups that influence the performance of your business, namely (current and prospective) customers, employees, and investors.
-Strong brands influence customer choice and create loyalty; attract, retain and motivate talent; and lower the cost of financing, and our brand valuation methodology has been specifically designed to take all of these factors into account.
+Having pioneered brand valuation in 1988, we have a deep understanding of the impact a strong brand has on key stakeholder groups that influence the growth your business, namely (current and prospective) customers, employees, and investors.
+Strong brands influence customer choice and create loyalty; attract, retain, and motivate talent; and lower the cost of financing.
+Our brand valuation methodology has been specifically designed to take all of these factors into account.

 Interbrand was the first company to have its methodology certified as compliant with the requirements of ISO 10668 (requirements for monetary brand valuation) and has played a key role in the development of the standard itself.

-Role of Brand measures the portion of the purchase decision attributable to the brand, as opposed to other factors (for example, purchase drivers like price, convenience, or product features).
+This measures the portion of the purchase decision attributable to the brand as opposed to other factors (for example, purchase drivers such as price, convenience, or product features).
 The Role of Brand Index (RBI) quantifies this as a percentage.
 RBI determinations for Best Global Brands derive, depending on the brand, from one of three methods: primary research, a review of historical roles of brands for companies in that industry, or expert panel assessment.

 Brand Strength measures the ability of the brand to create loyalty and, therefore, sustainable demand and profit into the future.
-Brand Strength analysis is based on an evaluation across 10 factors that Interbrand believes make a strong brand.
-Performance on these factors is judged relative to other brands in the industry and relative to other world-class brands.
-The Brand Strength analysis delivers an insightful snapshot of the strengths and weaknesses of the brand and is used to generate a road map of activity to enhance the strength and value of the brand in the future.
+Brand Strength analysis is based on an evaluation across 10 factors that Interbrand believes constitute a growing brand.
+Performance in these areas is judged relative to other brands in the industry and relative to other world-class brands.
+The Brand Strength analysis delivers an insightful snapshot of the strengths and weaknesses of the brand and is used to generate a road map of activities to grow the brand’s strength and value into the future.